codewithhades/spring-boot-basic-setup/README.md

 Fear not!
 Your application is running but you haven't deployed yet any web resources.
 If you wish to do so you can check how in this example where we deploy a [Spring Boot REST API](https://github.com/codewithhades/spring-boot-rest-api).

-I hope you found this example useful!
+## And before you go...

+:pray: I hope you find this example useful and if you want to support me in my mission to help our fellow Java developers please consider sponsoring this space!

 :coffee: May Java be with you!